sageanand/A03/README.md

 # A03

+STEP BY STEP TUTORIAL ON HOW TO USE GIT/GITHUB.
+*These steps are neccessary to succesfully be able to setup and use GITHUB* *All of the definitions of the terms used in the steps are down below*

+**Step #1** - Create a GitHub account (github.com) and choose the free version.

+**Step #2** - Create a new repository (This will allow you to organize a project.
+A repository can also contain folder and files, images, videos, etc.
+         **Step #2.1** - In order to create a repository, click (New Repository) on upper right hand corner.
+         **Step #2.2** - Name the repository (It is better to name the repository depending on the project you are working on)
+         **Step #2.3** - Choose public or private repository (Depending on if you would like to share your repository with other members                          of your group or not)
+         **Step #2.4** - Click Create Repository

+**Definitions** -

 GIT -
 GIT is a freely distributed version control that is used to create or manage a project's source code history.
 GIT was first released in 2005 and is currently maintained by LINUX foundation.
 The primarily and the basic focus of such a tool is code sharing and is widely used in various universities.